-a.
-Introduction/Motivation:

-Creates anticipation and enthusiasm for the lesson to be taught by gaining student attention in creative ways.
-This may be done with brainstorming, a simple question, discussion, exploration, pictures, problem-solving activities, objects to manipulate, children's literature, a video, etc. This creates a desire to be involved in learning.
-As the candidate guides the participation in these activities, he/she is engaged in the evaluation of prior knowledge.
-(InTASC 3)

-b.
-Exploration/Demonstration/Explanation of Concepts:

-The lesson concepts are modeled by the candidate through an explanation that incorporates demonstration through the use of experiments, the manipulation of objects, plays, technology, etc. This may be followed by student opportunity to explore hands-on materials as a way of discovering concepts and skills or reinforcing those already learned.
-This section includes a sequential list and elaboration of the variety of teaching activities and candidate directed questions that you plan for initiating an understanding of the concept or skill.
-(InTASC 4)

-c.
-Guided Individual or Cooperative Involvement:

-Activities for student involvement may be provided to apply, extend, or enrich the concepts presented.
+- a.
+Introduction/Motivation: Creates anticipation and enthusiasm for the lesson to be taught by capturing student attention in creative ways.
+Motivation may take the form of brainstorming, an openended question, discussion, exploration, pictures, problem-solving activities, objects to manipulate, children's literature, a video, etc. Motivating techniques create student desire to be involved in learning.
+As the candidate guides participation in these activities, he/she is engaged in the evaluation of prior knowledge.
+(InTASC 3) - b.
+Exploration/ Demonstration/Explanation of Concepts: The lesson concepts are modeled and explained by the candidate through an explanation that incorporates demonstration with the use of experiments, the manipulation of objects, plays, technology, etc. This demonstration may be followed by an opportunity for students to explore hands-on materials as a way of discovering concepts and skills or by reinforcing those already learned.
+This section should include a sequential list, an elaboration of the variety of teaching activities, and candidate-directed questions that initiate an understanding of the concept or skill.
+(InTASC 4) - c.
+Guided Individual or Cooperative Involvement: Activities for student involvement should apply, extend, or enrich the concepts presented.
 Through these activities, the students may practice skills and concept acquisition.
-Students may work as individuals or in small cooperative groups as it is appropriate for the activity.
-These activities may include experiments, games, problem-solving activities, projects, integration of subject matter, discussion questions, research, worksheets, etc. As the candidate monitors the participation in these activities, he/she is engaged in another form of assessing student understanding.
-Based on this assessment, the candidate can evaluate the need for reteaching for individuals, groups, extend or provide enrichment activities, and make curricular decisions.
+Students may work as individuals or in small, cooperative groups as is appropriate for the activity.
+Activities may include experiments, games, problem-solving, projects, integration of subject matter, discussion questions, research, worksheets, etc. As the candidate monitors activity participation, he/she is assessing student understanding.
+Based on this assessment, the candidate can evaluate the need for re-teaching for individuals or groups, and determine whether to extend or provide enrichment activities, as well as make other curricular decisions.
 (InTASC 5)

 d.
-Closure:

-Draws a lesson to close using a variety of developmentally appropriate activities, including guiding questions or grand discussions of what students experienced and learned during the lesson.
-Closing activities should allow the candidate to informally assess if instructional objectives have been met.
+Closure: Lesson is brought to a close by the use of developmentally-appropriate activities, including guiding questions or grand discussions of student experience and learning during the lesson.
+Closing activities should allow the candidate to informally assess whether learning goals have been met.
 (InTASC 4)

 VII.
-Adaptations for Student Diversity and Individual Needs:
+Differentiation for Student Diversity and Individual Needs:

-Identify student diversity and individual needs in the classroom.
-Design a plan to meet the individual needs of each of the identified students to ensure individual success.
+Student diversity and individual needs are identified in the classroom.
+Candidate has designed a plan to meet the individual needs of each of the identified student to ensure individual success.
 (InTASC 2)